Natchez Mississippi

 DESCRIPTION

-The King’s Tavern building is 237 years old, making it the oldest structure in the very old river port city of Natchez, which got its start during the time of Spanish settlement way back in the 1700s.
-Around 1769, when the British moved in and established Fort Panmure, the King’s Tavern building was originally built to be a block house for the fort.
+Around 1769, when the British moved in and established Fort Panmure.
+The King’s Tavern building was originally built to be a block house for the fort.
 As there was no saw mill near this frontier town, this building and other structures were constructed using beams taken from scrapped New Orleans sailing ships, which were brought to Natchez via mule.

 Another source of wood used in the King’s Tavern building construction were barge boards from flat river boats, which were dismantled and sold after arriving in Natchez with their goods after traveling down the Ohio and Mississippi Rivers.
 Boatmen couldn’t take their flat boats back up these rivers, so they just added to their profit by selling the boats as wood, which was needed to build Natchez.

-After the Revolutionary War in 1776, the British left town, leaving this wild and woolly frontier river port open for other interests.
-In 1789, a New Yorker by the name of Richard King moved his family to Natchez where he bought this block home and opened a combination tavern/inn/as well as the place where the town’s mail was dropped off.
-His inn business was very successful because of the need for boatmen and weary stage riders to have a secure place to rest for the night.
-The upstairs rooms on the third floor were comfortable accommodations.
+In 1789, a New Yorker by the name of Richard King moved his family to Natchez on-the-hill where he bought this block home and opened a combination tavern/inn/as well as the place where the town’s mail was dropped off.

 Selling drinks to townspeople and visitors as well was also a money maker.
-He also found himself to be very popular with people, because he received/sent the town’s mail.
+King also found himself to be very popular with people, because he received/sent the town’s mail.
 Everyone congregated on the steps of his tavern, socializing and reading their mail.
 He enjoyed a celebrity status, and he and his wife became prominent and very much respected people in Natchez.

-The infamous, sadistic Harpe brothers were such outlaws who took delight in torturing, mutilating and finally killing their victims.
-The Harpe brothers as well as other such men would then return to Natchez and stimulate the economy, perhaps staying at the King’s Tavern, if not in the Natchez Under the Hill area, notorious for being a haven for people of questionable character.
+The Harpe brothers as well as other such men would then return to Natchez and stimulate the economy, perhaps buying a drink or staying at the King’s Tavern, if not in the Natchez Under-the-Hill area.

-However, with the invention of the steamboat, which could travel down and up the river as well, the need for this dangerous travel along Natchez Trace ended with this form of modern transportation.
-This development cut down on the lucrative stage business significantly, dropping the economic activity taking place at the King’s Tavern.
-Richard King sold the King’s Tavern in 1817.
-The building was once again a private home, becoming the Postalwaith family home for several generations, a total of 150 years, beginning in 1823.
+However, with the invention of the steamboat, which could travel down and up the river as well, the need for this dangerous foot travel along Natchez Trace ended with this form of modern transportation.
+This development cut down on the lucrative stage business significantly, dropping the economic activity at the King’s Tavern.

 HISTORY OF MANIFESTATIONS